 TGmc Editor: Modify P1323L13-25 as follows:

 A transmit beam refinement request (TX-TRN-REQ field within the BRP Request field set to 1) indicates the need for transmit antenna array training by the transmitting STA.
-The BRP packet that has the TX-TRN-REQ set to 1 (or the next BRP packet from this STA) shall include transmit training (TRN-T) subfields appended to it.
-The STA responding to the BRP packet shall include feedback based on measurements it performed during the reception of the BRP packet.
-The feedback type is dictated by the FBCK-TYPE field within the DMG Beam Refinement element contained in the BRP packet.
+The BRP frame that has the TX-TRN-REQ set to 1 (or the next BRP frame from this STA) shall have the TXVECTOR parameter TRN-LEN greater than zero and PACKET-TYPE set to TRN-T-PACKET.
+The STA responding to the BRP frame shall include feedback based on measurements it performed during the reception of the BRP frame.
+The feedback type is dictated by the FBCK-TYPE field within the DMG Beam Refinement element contained in the BRP frame.

-A receive beam refinement request (L-RX field within the BRP Request field greater than zero) indicates the need of the receive antenna array training for the transmitting STA.
-The responding STA shall respond with a BRP packet with receive training (TRN-R) subfields appended to it
+A receive beam refinement request (L-RX field within the BRP Request field greater than zero) indicates the need of a receive antenna array training for the transmitting STA.
+The responding STA shall respond with a BRP PPDU the TXVECTOR parameter TRN-LEN greater than zero and PACKET-TYPE set to TRN-R-PACKET.

 TGmc Editor: modify P1324L14-20 as follows:

-In Figure 9-57 (An example of a beam refinement transaction), the first packet (from the initiator) has TX-TRN-REQ=1, the L-RX field has a value greater than zero and TRN-T subfields are appended to the packet.
-The second packet (from the responder) has a value greater than zero in the L-RX field, the TX-train-response field set to 1, the RX-train-response field set to 1, and TRN-R subfields are appended to the packet.
-The last packet (from the initiator) has RX-train-response set to 1 and TRN-R subfields are appended to the packet.
+In Figure 9-57 (An example of a beam refinement transaction), the first frame (from the initiator) has TX-TRN-REQ=1, the L-RX field has a value greater than zero and TRN-T subfields are appended to the frame.
+The second frame (from the responder) has a value greater than zero in the L-RX field, the TX-train-response field set to 1, the RX-train-response field set to 1, and TRN-R subfields are appended to the frame.
+The last frame (from the initiator) has RX-train-response set to 1 and TRN-R subfields are appended to the frame.

 TGmc Editor: in 9.36.3.2 (starting on P1324L22), replace all occurances of “packet” with “frame”